pingcap/docs/troubleshoot-lock-conflicts.md

 #### LockNotFound error

-The error log of "TxnLockNotFound" means that transaction commit time is longer than TTL  time. and then when the transaction is going to commit, its lock has been rollbacked by other transactions.
+The error log of "TxnLockNotFound" means that transaction commit time is longer than TTL time, and when the transaction is going to commit, its lock has been rolled back by other transactions.
 If the TiDB server enables transaction commit retry, this transaction is re-executed according to [tidb_retry_limit](/tidb-specific-system-variables.md).
 But take care of the difference between explicit and implicit transactions.

 If you find a "LockNotFound" error, there are two ways to analyze and deal with the suggestions: